 This, unfortunately, is not health food.
 It is packed with potassium, but that’s about it.
 But for a holiday?
 This is one special dish that you can enjoy once a year with a satisfied smile.
 I look forward to it every year.

 Better yet, it feeds an army.
-I have a huge family, and even after everyone takes a scoop at Thanksgiving, there’s still usually a few spoonfuls left.
+I have a huge family, and even after everyone takes a scoop at Thanksgiving, there are still usually a few spoonfuls left.

 This sweet potato casserole is ideal for a large-batch side dish that doesn’t take too much time to prepare.
 I know some people shudder at the phrase “canned sweet potatoes,” but in this recipe I love them!
 Most likely because they taste like brown sugar.
 You’ll have to let me know if you share my sentiments! :)

 Happy, happy Thanksgiving everyone!
-I’m thankful for each one of you.
+I’m thankful for each one of you that reads what I post here!
 May you be blessed with a full table, a full heart, and a full stomach this Turkey Day!

 - 2 large cans sweet potatoes